This month I’m posting every day, picking the top voted reader question and answering it. With 41 votes, submitted by

-This month I’m posting every day, picking the top voted reader question and answering it.
-With 41 votes, submitted by

 My interest in this question is based on the fact that there are people who are pretty average and are meant to be.
 They are the blue collar glue that holds society together.
 With all the “you can be extraordinary” hype that is flying around these days, I wonder sometimes what those kind of folks take away.

 In America we’ve perverted exceptionalism to mean something selfish.
 Much like the obsession with productivity, we’ve inflated people’s ambitions such that everyone believes they can be exceptional at anything they wish.
 There is an unavoidable arrogance in wanting to be great, an attitude of “Get out of my way, I’m trying to be exceptional!”
 To which everyone around says “yes, you are an exceptional asshole.”

 Exceptionalism is not necessarily good.
 The worst people in history were exceptional, that’s why they’re in history books.
-Stalin, Lenin, Pol Pat, or even Madoff all did horrible, hurtful things to other people with their exceptional talents.
+Stalin, Lenin, and Pol Pot all did horrible, hurtful things to other people with their exceptional talents.
 They were also productive, shedding light on another value we’ve twisted into meaninglessness.
 Exceptional and productive people contribute only if they create positive value for others.
 Earning vast personal wealth or being a star-athlete doesn’t make you a good person, especially if your success has come at the expense of others.
 There are many examples of over-achievers who were awful to their families and friends, as their obsession with becoming exceptional blinded them to their the destructive power of the own narcissism.
 For the fate of humanity, it’s better that you’re mediocre at doing the right things than exceptional at doing the wrong ones.
 It’s ok to be average if you’re using your averageness for good.